shajra/learning-scala/README.md

 There are a few modules designed for reuse, but in general, I've tried to map complete discussions to single files so they read more like short articles.

+However, this project is not a tutorial.
+It's not designed to teach any kind of cirruculum.
+It's just a diverse collection of things I found interesting and wrote up.

 Using This Project
 ------------------